DinoChiesa/Apigee-Java-Xsd-Validation/README.md

 ## Notes

-There is one callout class, com.google.apigee.edgecallouts.xsdvalidation.XsdValidatorCallout, which performs the XSD validation.
+There is one callout class, com.google.apigee.callouts.xsdvalidation.XsdValidatorCallout, which performs the XSD validation.

 You must configure the callout with Property elements in the policy configuration.